manne65-hd/Kanboard-Cron_SingleCustomCommand/README.md

 If you plan to make a plugin that is supposed to add more than ONE custom command to the CLI-interface ... [take a look at another version of this skeleton.](https://github.com/manne65-hd/Kanboard-Cron_ManyCustomCommands)

+If you are only interested in adding a new custom "batch"-command to the CLI, [take a look at this skeleton.](https://github.com/manne65-hd/Kanboard-Cron_TriggerMultipleCommands)

 ### Does is actually DO something?
 Yes ... this is in fact a fully functioning plugin in order to demonstrate the basic concept.